martel-innovate/6G-NTN-resource-forecasting/README.md

 ## 🏛Architecture

 The AI-Powered Network Forecasting platform is essential for executing Machine Learning (ML) pipelines, enabling the automated training and retraining of ML models.
 ML and Deep Learning (DL) experiments are initiated by Prefect, a Machine Learning Function Orchestrator that orchestrates workflows utilizing a cloud-native infrastructure.
-The execution environment of Prefect flows is managed by Kubernetes.
+The execution environment of Prefect flows is managed by Docker containers.

 In the picture below, you can see the system architecture of our platform.